Logging you into your Moneysoft budget tracker account

 If you doubt this – ask yourself when you would have replenished your cash bucket during the GFC.

-In price terms the ASX200 (as represented by the SPDR AS200 ETF) took until 2020 (just prior to the COVID decline) to recover its peak achieved in November 2007.
-Many would have capitulated after 16 months of decline (when their 2-year cash bucket was almost fully depleted) and sold close to the low in early 2009.
+In price terms, the ASX200 (as represented by the SPDR ASX200 ETF) took until 2020 (just before the COVID decline) to recover its peak from November 2007.
+Many investors, with a 2-year cash buffer nearly exhausted after 16 months of market decline, would have capitulated and sold near the lows in early 2009.

 You don’t take advantage of market declines to buy assets cheaply

-Your portfolio risk (asset allocation) will vary from time to time
+Your portfolio risk (asset allocation) varies over time

-Asset allocation – that is the spread of your investments between cash, bonds, gold, shares, real estate, and infrastructure is responsible for 90% of the risk and return in a portfolio.
-The risk-based approach ensures that this remains constant in line with your risk profile.
-This is how you maximise long term returns for any level of risk you can tolerate.
+Asset allocation—the mix of cash, bonds, shares, real estate, and infrastructure—accounts for 90% of a portfolio’s risk and return.
+A risk-based strategy keeps this constantly in line with your risk profile.
+This way, you maximise long term returns for any level of risk you can tolerate.

 Implications for your retirement